arturmpinho/Dusty-Lantern/README.md

 Moreover, the auctions page will have the watchlist functionality in order for the user to follow closely on the auctions of interest.

-#### **Bidding**
+#### **Auction Details / Bidding**

 The bidding page will maintain the basic structure of the auctions page but will enable the user to place bids on the selected auctions.

 The auctions cards will have an intuitive 'place bid' system where the buyer can place the bid, incrementing the previous highest bid by the amount selected by the seller as the increment for the auction.

-#### **Create auctions page (exclusively for sellers)**
+#### **Create/Edit auctions/products pages (exclusively for the site owners)**

-As a seller, the user will have a dedicated page, powered by 2 forms, in order to create through a single page an auction and the corresponding article in the database.
+As the seller, the site owners will have, through dedicated pages powered by corresponding forms, the option to create/edit an auction and the corresponding article in the database.

-The form will give the user the following options in order to promote the item:
+The form will give the site owners the following options in order to promote the item:

-**Form 1: Item**
+**Form 1: Product**
 1. Title
-1. Description (short/full)
+1. Description
 1. Category
 1. Measurements
 1. Brand
+1. Condition
 1. Image
-1. Condition
+1. Creation date

 **Form 2: Auction**
-1. Starting date & time
+1. Product
 1. Base amount
 1. Increment level
+1. Start date & time
+1. End date & time
+1. "Is sold" checkbox

-#### **User's Dashboard**
+#### **User's Dashboard / Checkout**

 The user's dashboard will be the page resuming the actions taken by the user across the other pages.

-As a buyer, the page will display the watchlist and the participating auctions, as well as the corresponding payment status of the won auctions.
+As a buyer, the page will display the won auctions, the corresponding payment status and the default delivery info.

-As a seller, this page will display the items created for auction and the corresponding receivables status.

-#### **Checkout**

-The checkout page works differently than what we have been taught in the Boutique Ado project.
-Instead of targeting a session bag, the checkout uses the database to obtain the highest bidder of the auction, and add it to its cart.
-Whne the user is ready to payh for the items, he can proceed.
+For the checkout, instead of targeting a session bag like in the BoutiqueAdo project, the checkout uses the database to obtain the highest bidder for a given auction.
+When the auction closes, it will be automatically added to the user's pending payment orders.
+Therefore, when the user is ready to pay for the won auctions, he can proceed to the payment via the personal dashboard.

+#### **Auction Management**

+As a site owner, this page will display at first glance the auctions created, together with other CTA buttons.

+The auctions will be displayed in a table giving the user a friendly way to display all the auction fields.

+The same goes for the products management page, that will be "embeeded" as part of the Auction Management page.

+Depending on if the site owner is visualizing auctions or products, it will have the correspnding buttons/links to the add/edit/delete functionalities, allowing the site owner to manage the auctions products in a more appealing wauy rather than the Django Admin.

 #### **Payment**

-The payment page will be powered by the multiparty payment system provided by [Stripe](https://stripe.com/ "Stripe"): **Stripe Connect**.
+The payment page will be powered by [Stripe](https://stripe.com/ "Stripe"): **Stripe Connect**.

+At this stage, the user will be displayed an short overview of the auction to be paid (Highest Bid + Auction Fee).
+The auction fee will be a variable percentage, depending on the base amount of the order total.

 This systems will allow the auction payment directly from the buyer to the seller, discounting the acution fee, transfering it straight to the site owner's account.